Is side-sleeping with CPAP possible?

 These examples of masks for side sleepers might not be the best CPAP mask for you.
 It all depends on the individual.

-- CPAP pillow for side-sleepers – The CPAP pillow is specifically shaped for CPAP users that sleep on their side.
+The CPAP pillow is specifically shaped for CPAP users who sleep on their side.

 The pillow has cut-out sections to allow the mask to sit unrestricted when sleeping on your side.
 You get the comfort of sleeping on your side, with the security of your mask not making any contact with the pillow – no mask leaks, no digging in, no discomfort.